elatedmaniac/GCIH/lab-2.md

 dig +short @172.30.0.254 AXFR falsimentis.com
 ```

+__Defenses:__

+1. __Don't allow zone transfers__ from just any system
+2. Use __split DNS__ (separates internal and external traffic DNS requests)
+3. __Inspect__ DNS server __logs__ for signs of recon and attacker IPs to leverage in threat intel.

 ## 2.3 NMAP + Mapping

+==__pgs: 50-63__==

+By default, NMAP sends the following four packets: ICMP Echo Request, TCP SYN to 443, TCP ACK 80, ICMP Timestamp request

 Lots of ARP packets looking for hosts sequentially indicate host discovery.

 ### Ping

 Multiple pings to/ from IPs within the same network `-->` network mapping.

+Attackers send an ICMP echo request to a range of IP addresses.

+Ping can also be used by attackers to test whether outbound connections are possible.

 ### TTL